Clarifai/docs/docs/api-guide/predict/video.md

 **Make predictions on video inputs**
 <hr />

 With a video input, the Predict API response will return a list of predicted concepts for every frame of a video.
-By default, video is processed at 1 frame per second \(but this is configurable in the predict request\).
+By default, video is processed at 1 frame per second \(FPS\), which is configurable in the predict request.
 This means you will receive a list of concepts for every second of your video.

 You can run Predict on your video using a select number of [Clarifai Models](https://www.clarifai.com/models).
 The models that are currently supported are:
 + Apparel